jbx-protocol/juice-docs-v1/protocol/contracts/or-controllers/jbcontroller/write/setfee.md

     // Store the new fee.
     fee = _fee;
     ```
-3. Emit a `SetFee` event with the all relevant parameters.
+3. Emit a `SetFee` event with the relevant parameters.

     ```solidity
     emit SetFee(_fee, msg.sender);